Guardianship, Mass. Trial Court

 The information in this section helps you understand the legal process of guardianship, the role of a guardian, and the required forms when you file for guardianship.

-MGL c.190B, Article V. Protection of Persons Under Disability and Their Property
+MGL c.190B, Article V. Guardianship and conservatorship of children and incapacitated adults

 Provides a procedure for situations in which a caregiver lives in another state, or when the person involved lives in more than 1 state.